Thinking of setting sail but are wondering what exactly is included in the cost of your cruise?

 Select top-deck attractions: Standard activities like mini golf, shuffleboard, and the basketball or sports court are always free.
 Which other attractions are included in your fare varies from ship to ship.
 For example, Royal Caribbean’s FlowRider surf simulators, rock-climbing walls, and Ultimate Abyss slide do not require a fee, and Carnival’s SkyRide and ropes course are also free.

 Entertainment: The big musical song-and-dance shows, guest acts, and live music performances that headline the ship’s evening entertainment schedule are always free of charge.
 Certain popular shows, such as Broadway musicals, may require passengers to reserve tickets in advance, but the tickets are free.
-Daytime entertainment, such as group dance classes, arts and crafts, and lectures, are also included in your fare.
+Daytime entertainment, such as group dance classes, arts and crafts, and lectures, is also included in your fare.
 Poolside movies, day or night, are also free.

 Kids club: Youth activities for kids ages 3 to 17 during daytime and early evening hours are always included.
 Kids have access to the youth lounge facilities, where counselors organize games, crafts, and sports competitions.